g-iic/Follow-the-Sun/README.md

 Here we describe the use of the second alternative.
 The steps are the following.
-1.- Install using HACS the Home Assistant FusionSolar Integration 2.- Create a sensor in configuration.yaml
+1.- Install using HACS the Home Assistant FusionSolar Integration 2.- Create a sensor in configuration.yaml adding the lines included in the file configuration.yaml of this repository

+3.-
 3.- Install using HACS the Tesla integration
 4.- Create a HA automation